Metropolitan-Council/growing.shade/inst/app/www/PresetHelp.md

 <p align="left">
-Above and beyond enhancing the tree canopy, reducing tree canopy loss will be critical to meet carbon emission reduction goals and conserve biodiversity across taxa.
+Above and beyond enhancing the tree canopy, reducing tree canopy loss will be critical to meet carbon emission reduction goals and conserve biodiversity across the region.
 This preset identifies areas with the region’s highest stock of existing trees.
 </p>
 <h2 style="font-size:18pt">
 Environmental justice